nrfconnect/sdk-nrf/applications/nrf_desktop/doc/hid_state.rst

 * `Tracking state of transports`_
 * `Tracking state of HID report notifications`_
 * `Forming HID reports`_

+Apart from the routing mechanism, the module is also responsible for `Handling HID keyboard LED state`_.

 Linking input data with the right HID report